This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 According to the Bureau's position statement, the review examined the effects of the proposed transaction on the parties' products that are currently marketed, as well as pipeline products.
 The Bureau's focus was on whether the proposed transaction was likely to increase prices in the relevant markets or decrease another dimension of competition, such as innovation.

-Ultimately, the Bureau concluded that neither the OTC joint venture nor the vaccine acquisition would result in a substantial lessening or prevention of competition in Canada on the basis that products offered by the companies to treat similar ailments were not close substitutes.
-In the case of the oncology product acquisition, the Bureau found that the acquisition was likely to have a substantial effect on competition through a loss of innovation as the evidence indicated that Novartis would likely abandon the development of a particular combination therapy which was further away from market than GSK's.
-However, the Bureau considered that a consent agreement entered into in the United States, which required Novartis to sell certain assets to another pharmaceutical industry participant, effectively resolved any potential competitive concerns in Canada.
+Ultimately, the Bureau concluded that neither the OTC joint venture nor the vaccine acquisition would result in a substantial lessening or prevention of competition in Canada on the basis that products offered by the companies to treat similar ailments were not close substitutes.12 In the case of the oncology product acquisition, the Bureau found that the acquisition was likely to have a substantial effect on competition.
+However, the Bureau considered that a consent agreement entered into in the United States, which required the acquiring party to sell certain assets to another pharmaceutical industry participant, effectively resolved any potential competitive concerns in Canada.

-The authors would like to thank Randeep Nijjar for his contributions to the chapter.
+The authors would like to thank Randeep Nijjar for his contributions to the original version of this chapter, and Yana Ermak for her contributions to the 2016 update of this chapter.

 - ‘Mere exercise' is defined as the exercise of the owner's right to unilaterally exclude others from using the IP or the owner's use of the IP.

-- Section 32 enables the Attorney General's intervention in a range of conduct involving statutory IP rights, such as (among others) a refusal to license IP where the particular circumstances of the refusal warrant a special remedy.
+- The possibility of enforcement under the criminal conspiracy provisions in any circumstances stands in apparent contrast to the approach in the United States, where a Federal Court held in December 2014 that pay-for-delay agreements are subject to a ‘rule of reason' (competitive effects-based) analysis rather than being considered a potential per se criminal violation.
+Separately, section 32 enables the Attorney General's intervention in a range of conduct involving statutory IP rights, such as (among others) a refusal to license IP where the particular circumstances of the refusal warrant a special remedy.

 - According to the IPEGs, the ‘mere exercise' of IP rights may be scrutinised under section 32 where specific conditions are met, but in practice this section will apply only in ‘rare circumstances'.